The Headworks Project

 - The Grit Removal Facility removes sand, silt, and grit from wastewater.
 This helps the entire plant process by preventing unnecessary abrasion and wear of equipment, pipe clogging, and deposition and accumulation in channels and basins.
 Next, classifiers separate the grit from the liquid.
 Grit is then dried and sent to the landfill.

-- Primary, Secondary and Tertiary Treatment- The pretreated wastewater then goes to primary and secondary treatment at the Plant.
-Treated and chlorinated wastewater, named final effluent, meets stringent federally and state mandated water quality criteria.
+- Primary, Secondary, and Tertiary Treatment- The pretreated wastewater then go to primary and secondary treatment at the Plant.
+Treated and chlorinated wastewater, named final effluent, meets stringent federally and state-mandated water quality criteria.
 It can be pumped back to the Plant for use at different facilities; the rest is discharged to the Back River and Patapsco River.

 HEADWORKS DID YOU KNOW?

 - The Headworks Project at the Back River Wastewater Treatment Plant (BRWWTP) helps fulfill Baltimore City’s Modified Consent Decree requirements to address Sanitary Sewage Overflows (SSOs).
 The project’s cost is approximately $430 million.

 - Headworks is now processing 100% of Baltimore City and County wastewater flow that arrives at the BRWWTP through Baltimore’s network of sewers.

 - An estimated 1.3 million residents in a 140 square mile area of Baltimore City and County are served by the BRWWTP.

 - The Headworks facility can pump 750 million gallons per day (MGD) of wastewater.
 To provide perspective, with all pumps turned on, we could fill an Olympic-sized swimming pool in 75 seconds!

 Protecting water quality starts with YOU.

 Flushing may be the end for you but for us -- it is just the beginning.
-After you flush a toilet, use the sink, brush your teeth, wash clothes, take a shower, the “used” water that goes down the drain leaves your house, but the journey does not stop there.
+After you flush a toilet, use the sink, brush your teeth, wash clothes, and take a shower, the “used” water that goes down the drain leaves your house, but the journey does not stop there.
 The water eventually enters Baltimore City’s sanitary sewer system where it is treated at our Back River Wastewater Treatment Plant.

 Think before you flush.Only flush items that belong in the toilet.